mendersoftware/mender-docs/200.APIs/01.Overview/docs.md

 ### API Versioning and compatibility

-The APIs are being continiously reviewed and improved.
+The APIs are being continuously reviewed and improved.

 The following changes are considered backwards-compatible and users of the APIs should be flexible enough to handle them: